microsoft/aed-go-learn-content/data-types/includes/4-structs.md

 Notice how you access the `FirstName` field from an `Employee` struct without having to specify the `Person` field because it's embedding all its fields automatically.
 However, when you're initializing a struct, you have to be specific about which field you want to assign a value to.

-## Encoding and Decoding Structs with JSON
+## Encoding and decoding structs with JSON

 Finally, you can use structs to encode and decode data in JSON.
 Go has excellent support for the JSON format, and it's already included in the standard library packages.

 You can also do things like renaming the name of a field when the one from the struct is not appropriate.
 For instance, let's say that you don't want the JSON output to show `FirstName` but simply `name` or ignore empty fields.
 You could use field tags like this: